Poggen/portfolio/content/case-studies/a-simple-homemade-radio-player.md

 ### Overview

-As a learning project I wanted to build my own radio player.
-The goal was to build an easy to use player while learning more about React, design tokens and the open API at Sveriges Radio.
+As a learning project I wanted to design and build my own radio player.
+The goal was to learn more about React, design tokens and API at Sveriges Radio.

 <br />

 ### Challenges

-The biggest challenge was to make it as easy as possible for the user to get started.
-Another challenge was my limited skills in React and using using a public API was something that I've never done before.
+Given my limited skills in React the biggest challenge was to design something that I actually could figure out how to build.
+Another challenge was using the API for live radio channels.

 <br />

 ### Solution

-I choose to make the simples radio player possible, when you tap an icon of a channel the channel starts playing and when you tap again it stops playing.
-I wrote it in React, it runs on Netlify and Gatsby.
-I added a simple audio player as NPM package and created re-useable components for channel icons.
+I choose to make the simplest radio player possible.
+When you tap an icon of a channel the channel starts playing and when you tap again it stops playing.
+I created a re-usable component in code that is placed in a grid of four items, each instance of the component is configured with an unique channel logo and mp3 stream for audio.

 <br />

 ### Learnings

 I learned to find and install NPM packages that I hadn't done before.
-I also learned to create an re-usable component in React which I used in a grid to create a button for each radio channel.
+I also learned to create an re-usable component in React, its works the same as in Sketch where I designed it.
+Pretty neat!
 And I also learned how to use the open API at Sveriges Radio in order to connect the audio streams to the re-usable components.

 <br />